Si2-Aung/Alexa-JourneyAssistant-/README.md

 # ⚠️Limitations of this Repository
 Most of the Alexa-related components are handled on the Alexa skill development platform and not uploaded in this Repository.
-Furthermore I only intend to use this from my alexa device at home, teherefore the starting location is fixed.
+Furthermore I only intend to use this from my alexa device at home, therefore the starting location is fixed.